plone/documentation/develop/plone/searching_and_indexing/indexing.rst

 Creating an index
 -----------------

-To perform queries on custom data, you need to add corresponding index to portal_catalog first.
+To perform queries on custom data, you need to add the corresponding index to portal_catalog first.

 E.g. If your :doc:`Archetypes </develop/plone/content/types>` content type has a field::